tcottrell321/kickstarter-analysis/README.md

 # An Analysis of Kickstarter Campaigns
-# NOTE TO GRADERS - Complete Analysis with imbedded graphics is contained in the pdf file in this repository titled "An Analysis of Kickstarter Campaigns."
+# Complete Analysis with imbedded graphics is contained in the pdf file in this repository titled "An Analysis of Kickstarter Campaigns."

 ## Purpose of the Analysis
 Our Client, Louise, wants to create a Kickstarter Campaign to fund her new US Based Theatre Play.
 She estimates she will need to raise $10-12K.
 In order to ensure success with this campaign, she requested an analysis of past Kickstarter Campaigns to determine if there were any common attributes or trends leading to success.
 Using data from over 4000 campaigns, the data was filtered, sorted, augmented with calculated columns, and statistically analyzed for any findings that might be useful to Louise.
 This report contains both the analysis as well as Final Recommendations